not-harsh/DATA-ANALYSIS-PROJECT-ON-MUNNAR-DATASET/README.md

 ## Contents

-- `hotel_data_analysis.ipynb`: Jupyter Notebook containing the code for data analysis.
+- `munnar_dataset_analysis.ipynb`: Jupyter Notebook containing the code for data analysis.
 - `munnar.csv`: Sample dataset used for the analysis.

 ## Data Cleaning and Preprocessing